Dr. Bin Guo (郭斌)

 1) Parallel Graph Algorithms

 The traditional sequential graph algorithms need to be parallelized.
-The multi-core shared memory architectures are prevalent in recent years.
-We design parallel graph algorithms that can execute on multi-core CPUs, e.g. AMD Ryzen Threadripper 3990X with 64 cores, to achieve good speedups.
+Multi-core shared memory architectures have become prevalent in recent years.
+We design parallel graph algorithms that can execute on multi-core CPUs, such as the AMD Ryzen Threadripper 3990X with 64 cores, to achieve significant speedups.
 For details, you can read my selected papers:

 2) Distributed and Federated Graph Algorithms

-The traditional distributed graph algorithms tend to use centralized servers for synchronization and never consider data privacy & security.
+Traditional distributed graph algorithms often rely on centralized servers for synchronization and rarely consider data privacy & security.
 We try to improve these distributed algorithms by using decentralized methods and protecting private information, so-called federated algorithms.
 Currently, I am working on the Federated Core Maintenance Problems.

 3) Computer Security and Privacy